VictoriaJ4/VictoriaJ4/README.md

   ![baldurs](giphydog.gif)

 <p>I am tech savvy, love using tech solutions for many day-to-day problems and would love to contribute to building products that make people's day-to-day better.
-I love games and I'm always in awe of how many elements have to work together to make big games work.
+</br>I love games and I'm always in awe of how many elements have to work together to make big games work.
 400+ hours in Baldur's gate,150+ hours Hogwards Legacy.</p>

 - 🔭 I’m currently working on **Travel website for Baldur's Gate city.**